 Chapter 13: Global Climate Change: Policy Responses

-Chapter 14: The Green Economy
+Chapter 14: Greening the Economy

 Chapter 15: Population and the Environment

-Chapter 16: Agriculture, Food and Environment
+Chapter 16: Agriculture, Food, and Environment

-Chapter 17: Resources: Scarcity and Abundance
+Chapter 17: Nonrenewable Resources: Scarcity and Abundance

 Chapter 18: Renewable Resource Use: Fisheries

-Chapter 19: Forest and Land Management
+Chapter 19: Forests and Land Management

 Chapter 20: Water: Economics and Policy